un33k/django-geoaware/README.md

         'some context processor can go here',
     ]

-    The data will be available in geo_info.
+    The GeoIP related info would be available in your context as geo_info.

-To access the geo data:
+* To access the GeoIP data:

    geo_info is a dictionary that includes the following: geo_info = {